hoxxep/rapidhash/README.md

 hash/seahash/u64        time:   [6.4829 ns 6.5186 ns 6.5536 ns]
 hash/seahash/object     time:   [47.885 ns 47.933 ns 47.983 ns]
 ```

-_Note: ahash is using the fallback algorithm on aarch64 targets and therefore these benchmarks.
-It's also not cross-platform nor stable, and the fallback algorithm is substantially weaker from the aes hashing algorithm._

 ## License
 This project is licensed under both the MIT and Apache-2.0 licenses.
 You are free to choose either license.